Wednesday June 22, 2016

 Have employees track their time, even if they aren’t paid hourly.
 This will help you to understand and better manage where employee time is being spent.
 We also recommend having your employees document all interactions with customers, progress on tasks, and, of course, any sales they make.

 AllProWebTools makes it easy for your employees to leave this kind of documentation, through a tool called the Workflow Timeline.
 This live feed of all your business’s updates is ideal for ensuring your employees and your business as a whole are on track, all at a glance.
+Managing remote employees and solidifying processes for them is a breeze with the Workflow Timeline.
 Click here to learn more about the Workflow Timeline.

 Plan Their First Successes